Replacing Mechanical Fuel Pumps: A Step-By-Step Guide For Beginners

 shunfuel

-Attach the fuel outlet line that runs to the carburetor.
-If it's difficult to connect, remove the other end of the line from the carburetor.
-Connect the line to the fuel pump, and then reattach the other end to the carburetor.
+Finally, attach the fuel outlet line that runs to the carburetor.
+If it is difficult to connect, remove the other end of the line from the carburetor, connect it to the fuel pump, and then reattach the other end to the carburetor.
 Use a wrench to hold the fuel pump fitting and tighten the line nut with another wrench.
+Attach the fuel inlet hose from the gas tank and the vapor-return hose if applicable.

 Frequently asked questions